 After you enter your state info you’ll come to the “Voluntary Deductions” section.
-This is where you enter in your medical premiums and deductions, things like public transportation monthly passes, or anything else that can be taken out of your check before taxes are taken out.
+This is where you enter in your medical premiums and deductions, 401K or Roth IRA deductions, things like public transportation monthly passes, or anything else that is taken out of your check.

 There are buttons to add or remove deductions if you need to do so.
 Don’t forget to change the drop down from percentage to fixed amount for deductions that are set dollar amounts like medical premiums.

-When the paycheck information loads, it should match your current paycheck (it may be off by a few pennies).
+When the paycheck information loads, it should match your current paycheck (it may be off by a few pennies in some tax categories).

-Note: When you hit the back button to go back and adjust your amounts, the deduction information does not stick.
-The dropdown changes—such as changing from percent of gross to a fixed dollar amount—should remain.
-However, you’ll need to reenter in your name and amount.
+Note: When you hit the back button to go back and adjust your amounts, the deduction information may not stick.
+The drop-down changes—such as changing from percent of gross to a fixed dollar amount—should remain.
+However, you might need to re-enter in your deduction name and amount.